False Claims Under False Claims Act

 - that was material, and

-- caused the government to pay out money or forfeit moneys due.
+- caused the government to pay out money.

 - A factually false claim misrepresents what goods or services were provided to the Government.